wisdom2608/A-Julius/README.md

 I specialize in:
 - **Infrastructure as Code (IaC)** using **Terraform**

-I strive to create resilient systems (pipelines) that enable faster, safer software delivery.
+I strive to create resilient systems that enable faster, safer software delivery.

 Currently, I’m advancing my expertise in **AWS services**, **Kubernetes**, and working on **DevSecOps** projects.